 Everyone from a professional athlete to a weekend golfer stands to benefit from a well-planned vegan or vegan-leaning diet.
 And it’s reassuring that vegan diets can deliver the goods to anyone who wants to enhance their athletic performance.
 If you want to adopt a well-planned vegan diet, check out our How to Go Vegan article, as well as our Vegan Nutrition Guide.

 You don’t need to become an elite vegan athlete to experience the benefits of exercise and basic fitness.
-Our comprehensive Vegan Fitness Guide will show you a number of easy and exciting ways to become more physically active.
+Our comprehensive Vegan Fitness Guide will show you a number of easy and rewarding ways to become more physically active.